 She says: “HRDs have to remember communication in a crisis has to achieve two outcomes - to align and then to mobilise staff.
 These outcomes demand a more ROI-based approach to comms, to demonstrate they are working, and changing metrics.”

-Tailoring HR communications to the individual
+Tailoring HR communications to the employee

 Successful global communication might also require breaking down employees into further subgroups - by type of employee (new starter vs seasoned member; male or female; parents/nonparents etc.) and giving these individuals the specific information they need.